oeah2/desktop-prayer-times/README.md

 # desktop-prayer-times

 Known Issues:
-- Socket implementation is buggy
-- Socket implementation is blocking
+- Socket implementation is buggy and blocking
 - Adding, renaming, moving and removing cities not working.